 • Defining Excellence.
 A vision for great teaching enabled us to establish clear expectations of quality instruction through a fair, accurate, and rigorous evaluation system.
-We have worked to ensure that all evaluation components are researched-based and rigorous.
+We have worked to ensure that all evaluation components are research-based and rigorous.

-• Supporting Excellence.
+- Supporting Excellence.
 A robust evaluation system provides us with specific data to differentiate professional learning opportunities tailored to each teacher's individual needs.
-In addition to the ongoing feedback that teachers receive as part of the evaluation system, we continue to expand profe teachers receive as part of the evaluation system, we continue to expand professional learning opportunities for teachers at every stage of their career.
+In addition to the ongoing feedback that teachers receive as part of the evaluation system, we continue to expand professional learning opportunities for teachers at every stage of their career. - Rewarding Excellence.

-• Rewarding Excellence.
 Retaining effective teachers is essential to effective schools.
 We have designed a compensation system that rewards classroom teachers of all grades and content areas based on their overall effectiveness.
 Having a system that recognizes and rewards our best teachers improves the quality of instruction for all students in our schools.